6 Null Hypothesis Significant Testing

 The yellow region represents the extreme 1% of the distribution (0.5% per tail).
 The red region is where the original regions were for \(\alpha=.05\).The proportion of samples in the red region is?
 You guessed it, 4%.
 These 4% of samples have correlations, \(.561 > r \ge .444\).
 Remember, these are for a sample of \(n=20\).
 The critical correlation coefficients differ based on sample size because they influence the standard errors (i.e., it gets skinnier or fatter).

-So, we set the criterion of \(\alpha\) a priori and our resultant p-value let us decide if our data are probable given \(H_0\).
+So, we set the criterion of \(\alpha\) a priori and our resultant p-value lets us decide if our data are probable (or not) given \(H_0\).
 If it’s lower than our criterion we can reject \(H_{0}\), suggesting only that the population effect is not zero.
 It is often called statistically significant.
 Otherwise, if our p-value is larger than our criterion, we decide that our data is not that unlikely and fail to reject that \(H_0\).
+Here, it’s plausible that the true population parameter is 0 (but not confirming that the parameter is 0).

 In short, p-values are the probability of getting a set of data or more extreme given the null.
 We compare this to a criterion cut-off, \(\alpha\).
 If our data is very improbable given the null, so much that is is less than our proposed cutoff, we say it is statistically significant.